TheBigJones/aerial-segmentation/README.md

   <img src="presentation/images/2ef3a4994a_0CCD105428INSPIRE-label.png" width="45%" />
 </p>

 This is the GIT repository to our Full Stack Deep Learning Final Project.
 In the Project we worked on the benchmark given at https://wandb.ai/dronedeploy/dronedeploy-aerial-segmentation/benchmark.

-For a deeper dive into our project please read the [report](FSDL_Report.pdf).
+In the report to our project we give an overview of the task we worked on, the given dataset and our approaches.
+Furthermore, we discuss the problems we have encountered during our work on the benchmark.
+We show, that one of the most limiting factors for improving on the given baseline model is the poor label quality of the given dataset.
+Given that the size of the orhomosaics in the dataset is considerably large, the images have to be chipped into smaller patches.
+When running inference on these patches, the context to be analyzed is lost.
+To tackle this issue, we used an approach we called Cascading Inference.
+For a deeper dive into our project, please read the [report](FSDL_Report.pdf).

 ## Installation

-Run the setup bash script to install all dependencies.
+First, run the setup bash script to install all dependencies.

 ```bash
 bash setup.sh